-Renewal Project Expansion: HUD is allowing renewal projects to apply for funds to expand their projects in the 2023 CoC Competition so that they may serve more individuals and families.
+Renewal Project Expansion: HUD is allowing renewal projects to apply for funds to expand their projects in the 2024 CoC Competition so that they may serve more individuals and families.
 Renewal applicants who wish to apply for expansion must fill out the project expansion supplement and submit it with their application.
 Expansion requests cannot exceed the amount of available bonus and reallocation funds.
 Expansion projects will be scored and ranked with bonus project applications and separately from the renewal project to be expanded.
-In esnaps, renewing applicants requesting expansion will be required to submit a renewal project application and a new project application with the expansion information.
-YHDP Projects are not eligible for project expansion.
+In eSnaps, renewing applicants requesting expansion will be required to submit a renewal project application and a new project application with the expansion information.